pavitranew/session-7-rest-ang/README.md

 #### Find By id

-Recall our route for getting a pirate by id: `app.get('/pirates/:id', pirates.findById)`.
+Recall our route for getting an entry by id: `app.get('/pirates/:id', pirates.findById)`.

 Add the handler method: